-Initially, people do not experience pain or discomfort when living with retinopathy.
+Initially, people do not experience pain or discomfort when living with diabetic retinopathy.
 By the time symptoms develop, the degree of retinal damage can be quite extensive.
 If you are diabetic, the American Academy of Ophthalmology recommends that you have your eyes dilated with drops and the retina examined at least annually.

 There are two basic stages of diabetic retinopathy.
-These are “background,” or “non-proliferative” diabetic retinopathy (NPDR) and “proliferative” diabetic retinopathy (PDR).
+These are “background” or “non-proliferative” diabetic retinopathy (NPDR) and “proliferative” diabetic retinopathy (PDR).
 The non-proliferative form is the earlier form, and the proliferative stage is the more advanced stage.
 In the non-proliferative forms, the small capillaries in the back of the eyes develop tiny bulges called microaneurysms.

 In these spots, the walls of the vessels are weakened, and they leak a clear plasma-like fluid.
 This may make the retina wet and swollen, a condition known as “edema.”
 If the center of the retina is affected, as it usually is, the condition is known as macular edema.

-Diabetic Retinopathy Treatment in Atlanta
+Treating Diabetic Retinopathy in Atlanta

-The proliferative form of the disease is treated with a different kind of laser eye surgery, known as panretinal photocoagulation (PRP).
-This treatment involves a greater number of applications, and is sometimes done in two or three separate sessions.
-The peripheral portion of the retina is treated, which can cause side effects such as constriction of visual field, as well as reduction in night vision.
+The proliferative form of the disease is treated with a different kind of laser eye surgery known as panretinal photocoagulation (PRP).
+This treatment involves a greater number of applications and is sometimes done in two or three separate sessions.
+The peripheral portion of the retina is treated, which can cause side effects such as constriction of the visual field, as well as reduction in night vision.
 These side effects are relatively uncommon, and when they occur, are necessary tradeoffs to attempt to preserve the central vision.

-In the event that there is severe hemorrhage into the vitreous (the clear gel that fills the central cavity of the eye), surgery can be done to remove the vitreous jelly, and the blood.
+In the event that there is severe hemorrhage into the vitreous (the clear gel that fills the central cavity of the eye), surgery can be done to remove the vitreous jelly and the blood.
 This is known as vitrectomy surgery.
 This type of surgery may also be required if the abnormal blood vessels in the back of the eye form scar tissue, which pulls on the retina.
 This scar tissue may pull hard enough to lift the retina off the back of the eye like a tent.
 This situation is called a tractional retinal detachment.